Cyberwarfare and China: History

 As part of its response to the United States intelligence activities in China demonstrated through the Snowden disclosures, the CCP in 2014 formed the Cybersecurity and Information Leading Group and the National People's Congress passed the 2017 Cyber Security Law.
 Under the general secretaryship of Xi Jinping, the Chinese government has sponsored regular hacking competitions to identify top talent for state recruitment and, since 2018, has legally required all vulnerabilities discovered to be reported solely to the Ministry of Industry and Information Technology.
 In 2018, Chinese nationals stopped participating in international hacking competitions.

 During the New Gutian Conference, Xi Jinping stated that cyber conflict was one of the main areas of military competition for the PLA and described the PLA as needing to overcome its "ostrich" attitude and rigid ways of thinking in this area.
 According to Xi's remarks, "Currently some work is not at all suitable for the requirements of the cyber era, and it is already increasingly clear that ideas and concepts and work methods are lacking in this age".

 In a 2016 cybersecurity speech, Xi stated that government, the PLA, and private enterprise should acquire cyber technology at the level of its rivals and that China needed to develop a "situational awareness posture at all times and in all locations".
 Xi stated that "if others use air strikes and we are still using swords and spears, that is unacceptable; offensive and defensive capabilities must be symmetrical."
 In 2019, he stated that China "continues to advance in the direction of balancing offensive and defensive cyber power" and that the country's "cyber-security deterrence capability to strike back continues to grow."

 In 2020, a Chinese cybersecurity firm, Qihoo 360, publicly claimed that a cyber espionage campaign was attributed to the Central Intelligence Agency.
 In a December 2024 meeting, a Chinese Ministry of Foreign Affairs official stated that Chinese cyberattacks against U.S. infrastructure are a response to American policies toward Taiwan.

 Academic Fiona Cunningham writes that while it has targeted U.S. critical infrastructure with Volt Typhoon, as of mid-2024, there have been no public reports of a Chinese cyberattack with a scope similar to the United States-Israel Stuxnet cyberattack on Iran, or the Russian cyberattacks on Ukraine's power grid).

+In 2025, Chinese advanced persistent threat Salt Typhoon was reported to have infiltrated over 200 targets in over 80 countries, gaining access to several United States House of Representatives committees as well as phones belonging to Donald Trump and JD Vance.